yorku-ease/Model-Driven-Epidemiology/AI-ASSISTED MODEL-DRIVEN EPIDEMIOLOGY/phase 3/showcase_gemini/both/cholera2_gemini_phase3/gap_report.md

 - **vaccinated children under 5 (two doses)** — Present in gold standard but not in extracted model. (severity: high)
 - **vaccinated adults (one dose)** — Present in gold standard but not in extracted model. (severity: high)
 - **vaccinated children under 5 (one dose)** — Present in gold standard but not in extracted model. (severity: high)
-- **exposed / recently infected** — Present in gold standard but not in extracted model. (severity: high)
 - **environmental vibrio cholerae reservoir** — Present in gold standard but not in extracted model. (severity: high)

 ## 3b.
 Missing flows (gold vs extraction/XML)
-- **Susceptible adults->Exposed / recently infected** — Present in gold standard but not in extracted model (or flows list).
 - **Susceptible adults->Vaccinated adults (two doses)** — Present in gold standard but not in extracted model (or flows list).
 - **Susceptible adults->Vaccinated adults (one dose)** — Present in gold standard but not in extracted model (or flows list).
-- **Susceptible children under 5->Exposed / recently infected** — Present in gold standard but not in extracted model (or flows list).
 - **Susceptible children under 5->Vaccinated children under 5 (two doses)** — Present in gold standard but not in extracted model (or flows list).
 - **Susceptible children under 5->Vaccinated children under 5 (one dose)** — Present in gold standard but not in extracted model (or flows list).
 - **Vaccinated adults (two doses)->Exposed / recently infected** — Present in gold standard but not in extracted model (or flows list).